A challenging but enjoyable climb to the Asia’s highest volcano

-Damavand with 5610 meters altitude (according to the latest estimates) is the highest mountain in Iran and western Asia.
-It is also the highest volcanic cone-shaped peak in Asia.
-Its volcanic activity has been in the geological past and there is no human historical record of any known activity, so it is considered as a non-active former volcano.
-As a former volcano it is endowed with many natural gifts due to its past.
+But more interesting, it is the highest volcanic cone-shaped peak in Asia.
+Its volcanic activity has been in the geological past and there is no human historical record of any known activity.
+So it is considered as a non active former volcano.
+But as a former volcano it is endowed with many natural gifts due to its past.
 Hot and cold springs abound on her slopes and the surrounding land.
 There are sizable areas on its slopes that are covered with sulfur and still active enough to give off that special sulfur odor.
 There are relatively large glaciers, frozen waterfalls, gas and steam wells.
-Because of many deep valleys and high slopes surrounding it, the region harbors a great variety of vegetation and wildlife.
-There are great vistas where one can take in some quiet moments and gaze at beautiful panoramas, while standing in the heart of this remarkable mountain.
+Because of many deep valleys and high slopes surrounding it, the region harbors a great variety of vegetation and wild life.
+There are great vistas where one can take in some quiet moments and gaze at the beautiful panoramas, while standing in the heart of this remarkable mountain.

-It is located in the Central Alborz Mountain chain and has at least 16 recognized routes for ascending to its peak.
+It is located in the Central Alborz mountain chain and has at least 16 recognized routes for ascending to its peak.
 There is a long and colorful history of numerous ascends.
-Some has become quite mythical in their colorful accounts, courageous deeds and tragic ends.
+Some have become quite mythical in their colorful accounts, courageous deeds and tragic ends.
 The mountain itself is the subject of many mythical and folkloric tales.
+One can also add the existence of a number of historic sites to the special attraction of Damavand.
 In the spring the slopes are covered by green pastures and wild flowers.
-From the peak, one can see quite some distance.
-To the north there are the waters of the Caspian Sea, to the west there are the waters of Lar reservoir and the sprawling city of Tehran.
+From the peak one can see quite some distance.
+To the north are the waters of the Caspian Sea, to the west there is the waters of Lar Reservoir and the sprawling city of Tehran.
 To the south one can gaze into the vastness of the desert which is called Dashte Kavir.